 Tier 4 Visa - Study in the UK

 Commonly referred to as a Student Visa, the Tier 4 Visa allows you to enter the UK for the purposes of study once you have obtained a confirmed place on a course at an approved educational establishment.
 Once you have completed your studies you might be able to continue your stay in the UK by applying for the Tier 1 PSW Visa.

 Tier 5 Visa - Working Holidays

 Commonly known as a Working Holiday Visa, this allows citizens of a limited number of countries to visit the UK with the right to work for two years.
 The purpose of this visa is to experience UK culture whilst being able to support yourself by taking employment.
-You must leave the UK by the end of your visa period and you will not be able to switch into other visa categories inside the UK.
+You must leave the UK by the end of your visa period and you will not be able to switch to other visa categories inside the UK.

 Family and Dependents

 Many UK Visas allow you to bring your family with you to the UK as your dependents and they would usually be granted the right to work for any employer in any capacity regardless of the visa that you hold.

 Contact the Embassy of the United Kingdom in your home country for more information about the UK visa

 Other UK Visa Info